jackdobinson/aopp_obs_toolchain/README.md

     }
 ```

-  This adds the environment variable "VSCODE_WORKSPACE_DIR" to every terminal that VSCode opens, and sets it to the current **workspace** (i.e. top level) folder.
+  This adds the environment variable "VSCODE_WORKSPACE_DIR" to every terminal that VSCode opens, and sets it to the current **workspace** (i.e., top level) folder.

 * Run the following command to get your `~/.bashrc` file to load up the virtual environment properly when the terminal opens:
 ```